See the explanatory video below (or here: http://youtu.be/7qMs5NJjeuk).

 However, the sheet is much more powerful than that: almost everything in the sheet is configurable, from the number of tasks to the effort per task per state.
 So you can use this to simulate your projects.

 But it is most useful for demonstrating and explaining the principle of Kanban to groups.
 You can see an example of that in the video below or here (from timestamp 15:40) by the author of the tool: https://youtu.be/zgryxnk8_7c

 It can also be used to demonstrate The Theory of Constraints from Eli Goldratt's classic, "The Goal".
 See instructions and video below.

-This is an Excel 2003 compatible version which also works in Excel 2007.
+This is an Excel 2003 compatible version which also works in later Excel versions.
 It also works on a Mac but please note that the macro execution speed is approximately eight to ten times slower(!) than on Windows (and in the video).